Resource Planning for Multiple Projects: Best Practices for Efficient Multi-Project Management

 2. Maintaining Realistic Expectations During Project Planning

 According to the 2015 Chaos Report, under 50% of projects are completed on time and on budget, with a little over 50% being completed on target, or with all promised functionalities.
-When it comes to improving your agency’s project delivery, we’ve already given tips for streamlining your project planning and project management during the execution phase.

 These include:

-• Unifying workflows and eliminating silos
+• Unifying workstreams and eliminating silos (learn more on the workstream definition)

 • Automating repetitive tasks